Barbara Young Welke.

 • Constitutional Law

-Professor Barbara Young Welke is professor of history and professor of law.
-She teaches and writes in the areas of 19th and 20th century U.S. history and U.S. legal and constitutional history.
+Professor Barbara Young Welke is professor of history and professor of law, co-director of the program in law and history, and President of the American Society for Legal History.
+She teaches and writes about law in American life and modern U.S. history more generally.
 She is also an adjunct faculty member in American Studies and Gender, Women, and Sexuality Studies.

 Professor Welke received her B.A. in history and political science, with highest distinction, honors in history, from the University of Kansas in 1980; her J.D., cum laude, from the University of Michigan Law School in 1983; and her Ph.D., with departmental honors, from the University of Chicago in 1995.
 Prior to joining the University of Minnesota Department of History in 1998, she was an assistant professor of history at the University of Oregon from 1995–98.
 Before returning to graduate school, Professor Welke practiced law as an associate with Jenner & Block in Chicago.